 • Someone types your URL directly?
 They see number C.

-The visitor doesn't notice anything different.
+The visitor does not notice anything different.
 They just see a phone number and call it.
-But on your end, you can see that call came from a paid ad, not organic search — or from your St George letterbox run, not from your signboard on the Princes Highway.
+But on your end, you can see that call came from a paid ad, not organic search.
+Or from your St George letterbox run, not from your signboard on the Princes Highway.

 What data do you actually see?